SCM-IB/SCM-SD/README.md

 ## 2. Core Method 🧠

-SCM-IB consists of four key components:
+SCM-SD objective consists of four key components:

 1. **Teacher-induced Structural Operator**
    Builds a structural condition from teacher self-affinity and decomposes features into structure-guided and residual parts.